Self-employed person consulting his accountant online in Quebec

 Unlike employees, you must:

-• Pay quarterly or monthly estimated tax payments
+• Pay quarterly or monthly instalments

 • Keep all your receipts and invoices for 6 years